hdnpt/geartrack/README.md

 })

 // Get expresso24.pt info (when the package is in portugal)
-// This info if only obtained after the correos express info
+// This info is only obtained after the correos express info
-// ID is the provided from the Correos Express, CorreosInfo.id geartrack.expresso.getInfo(id, (err, ExpressoInfo) => {
+// ID is the provided from the Correos Express, CorreosInfo.product.ref geartrack.expresso24 .getInfo(id, (err, ExpressoInfo) => {
     if(err) { return  }

     console.log(ExpressoInfo.status) // see ExpressoInfo entity for more fields